-Another advantage of the best smart thermostat is that you can link them with other smart home devices; for example, when you turn off your smart lights for the night, your thermostat can also turn down the temperature.
-And, if linked to your smartphone, they can know when you're coming home, and make sure your house is nice and comfortable.
+The best smart thermostats can be connected to other smart home devices; for example, when you turn off your smart lights for the night, your thermostat can also turn down the temperature.
+If linked to your smartphone, they can know when you're coming home, and make sure your house is nice and comfortable.
+And, while there are some pricey models, you can spend less than $100 and still get a smart thermostat.

 What are the best smart thermostats?